GCSB is a public service department with its head office in Wellington and a regional office in Auckland.

-GCSB is headquartered in Pipitea St, Wellington, and has two communications interception stations: a high frequency radio interception and direction-finding station at Tangimoana, near Palmerston North, and a satellite communications interception station at Waihopai, near Blenheim.
+GCSB has two communications interception stations: a high frequency radio interception and direction-finding station at Tangimoana, near Palmerston North, and a satellite communications interception station at Waihopai, near Blenheim.

-Andrew Hampton has been Director of the Government Communications Security Bureau since the April 2016.
-The Director is supported by an internal Senior Leadership Team and reports directly to the Minister Responsible for the GCSB, the Attorney-General, Hon Christopher Finlayson.
+Andrew Hampton has been Director-General of the Government Communications Security Bureau since April 2016.
+The Director-General is supported by an internal Senior Leadership Team and reports directly to the Minister responsible for the GCSB, the Hon Andrew Little.

-GCSB has approximately 350 staff in a wide range of disciplines, including foreign language experts, communications and cryptography specialists, engineers, technicians, and support staff.
+GCSB employ staff in a wide range of disciplines, including foreign language experts, communications and cryptography specialists, engineers, technicians, legal, policy and support staff.